Home » Posts tagged 'greece' (Page 29)

 Greek PM To Meet With Putin Amid Cash Crunch

-With Greece digging around in the couch cushions to try and scrape up €2 billion by Friday in order to make payments to the IMF, the ECB, and Goldman, and with celebrity FinMin Yanis Varoufakis doing his absolute best to sink the entire ship with a series of epic PR faux pas, one is left to wonder just where Athens will turn when Berlin and Brussels finally reach the end of their ropes with what increasingly looks like gross incompetence in the Aegean.
-We may have gotten the answer to that question today via Reuters:
+Greek PM To Meet With Putin Amid Cash Crunch With Greece digging around in the couch cushions to try and scrape up €2 billion by Friday in order to make payments to the IMF, the ECB, and Goldman, and with celebrity FinMin Yanis Varoufakis doing his absolute best to sink the entire ship with a series of […]

 It’s Time for Angela Merkel to Stand Up

-I need to start of off the bat with an update to this piece, which I started writing yesterday, since I now know that Angela Merkel actually did invite Alexis Tsipras on Monday.
+It’s Time for Angela Merkel to Stand Up I need to start of off the bat with an update to this piece, which I started writing yesterday, since I now know that Angela Merkel actually did invite Alexis Tsipras on Monday.
 It only took her two months….
-But that doesn’t take away anything from my point that Merkel has been sorely lacking and missing, it just goes to prove that point.
+But that doesn’t take away anything from my […]

 Europe Has A Modest Proposal For Greece: “Don’t Pay Wages For One Or Two Months”

-The Greek liquidity, pardon “cash flow” problems are so bad, not only Zero Hedge, but also Bloomberg has launched a daily maturity tracker of how much money Greece has to pay either to the IMF or to prefund T-Bill rollovers.
-This is what Bloomberg blasted out earlier today:
+Europe Has A Modest Proposal For Greece: “Don’t Pay Wages For One Or Two Months” The Greek liquidity, pardon “cash flow” problems are so bad, not only Zero Hedge, but also Bloomberg has launched a daily maturity tracker of how much money Greece has to pay either to the IMF or to prefund T-Bill rollovers.
+This […]

 Germans Furious After Varoufakis/Tsipras Admit “Greece Will Never Repay Its Debts”

-The Greco-Germanic war of words continues… Having pissed off The Greeks with his “Troika” remarks, Germany’s Schaeuble went on today to more ad hominum attacks by reportedly calling the Greek FinMin “foolishly naive.”
-The Greek ambassador has ‘officially’ complained to “friend and ally” Germany about the personal insult.
-But The Greeks had the last laugh, as first Varoufakis and then Tsipras explained respectively that “Greece would never pay back its debts,” and “Greece cannot pretend its debt burden is sustainable.”
-The German response, via tabloid Bild, “there must be an end to this madness.
-Europe must not be made to look stupid.”
+Germans Furious After Varoufakis/Tsipras Admit “Greece Will Never Repay Its Debts” The Greco-Germanic war of words continues… Having pissed off The Greeks with his “Troika” remarks, Germany’s Schaeuble went on today to more ad hominum attacks by reportedly calling the Greek FinMin “foolishly naive.”
+The Greek ambassador has ‘officially’ complained to “friend and ally” Germany about the personal insult. […]

 The ECB’s Noose Around Greece: How Central Banks Harness Governments

-Remember when the infamous Goldman Sachs delivered a thinly-veiled threat to the Greek Parliament in December, warning them to elect a pro-austerity prime minister or risk having central bank liquidity cut off to their banks?
+The ECB’s Noose Around Greece: How Central Banks Harness Governments Remember when the infamous Goldman Sachs delivered a thinly-veiled threat to the Greek Parliament in December, warning them to elect a pro-austerity prime minister or risk having central bank liquidity cut off to their banks?
 (See January 6th post here.)
-It seems the European Central Bank (headed by Mario Draghi, former managing director of Goldman Sachs International) has now made good on the threat.
+It seems the European Central Bank (headed by Mario […]

 Greeks Face First Product Shortages As Cash Runs Out, “It’s Worse Than In 2012”

-Just when you thought it was getting better (or so you would believe if you listened to the mainstream media’s punditry) Greece faces what ekathimerini reports is a “situation worse than in 2012.”
-From well-known Belgian beer to electronics equipment, the first occurrences of shortages in imported goods and raw materials have arisen as a result of Greek enterprises’ inability to pay with cash in advance.
+Greeks Face First Product Shortages As Cash Runs Out, “It’s Worse Than In 2012” Just when you thought it was getting better (or so you would believe if you listened to the mainstream media’s punditry) Greece faces what ekathimerini reports is a “situation worse than in 2012.”
+From well-known Belgian beer to electronics equipment, the first occurrences of shortages in imported goods […]

 Why Japan is Not Greece or EU For that Matter